rxv292/VaultHunters-Files/README.md

-How to install the Vault Hunters modpack:
+Sindra's easy 15 step guide to install the modpack.

 step 1: Click on the green button that says "code" and then download the .zip file